MarianaPereira7/devops-23-24-JPE-PSM-1231844/CA1/README.md

    }
 }
 ```

-9. To see the changes in the client side, open Git bash terminal in the basic folder and use the following command,
+10. To see the changes in the client side, open Git bash terminal, change to the basic folder using `cd CA1/tut-react-and-spring-data-rest/basic/` and use the following command,
    to execute the Spring Boot application using Maven Wrapper.
 ```bash
 ./mvnw spring-boot:run
 ```

-10. Click [**here**](http://localhost:8080/) to launch the client in your browser.
+11. Click [**here**](http://localhost:8080/) to launch the client in your browser.
 It is expected to see the following:

 |                          **Before the new feature**                          | **After the new feature**                                                 |
 |:----------------------------------------------------------------------------:|:--------------------------------------------------------------------------|
 | ![before](tut-react-and-spring-data-rest/basic/images/without-job-years.png) | ![before](tut-react-and-spring-data-rest/basic/images/with-job-years.png) |

-11. As stated in the assignment, all changes were added to the remote repository in a single commit and the related issue
+12. As requested in the assignment, all changes were added to the remote repository in a single commit and the related issue
 was closed, using the next set of commands:
 ```bash
 git add .